FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

+<img src="images/push_img_9.png"> <br>

 You should see your image name in the output.
-Recall from the module videos that we discussed Vulnerability Advisor, which scans images in IBM Cloud Container Registry for common vulnerabilities and exposures.
-In the last column of the output, note that Vulnerability Advisor is either scanning your image or it has provided a security status, depending on how quickly you list the images and how long the scan takes.

-<img src="images/push_img_9.png"> <br>

 Congratulations!
 You have completed the second lab for the first module of this course.